 Refrigerants is a one-credit course that introduces students to different types of refrigerants and their physical and chemical characteristics.
-Emphasis is placed on student understanding of different types of refrigerants available in the heating, ventilation, air-conditioning, and refrigeranton (HVACR) industry and on the rules and regulations enforced by the Environmental Protection Agency (EPA).
+Emphasis is placed on student understanding of different types of refrigerants available in the heating, ventilation, air-conditioning, and refrigeration (HVACR) industry and on the rules and regulations enforced by the Environmental Protection Agency (EPA).
 Students enrolled in this course exhibit good reading comprehension skills and respond well to both verbal and written instructions.
 They display a working knowledge of physical science and chemistry and are able to understand charts and convert information from one form to another.
-Instruction in this course consists of both individual and group classroom and laboratory activities and provides students with knowledge of chemical and physical reactions of refrigerants used in the refrigerants in a responsible and legal manner.
+Instruction in this course consists of both individual and group classroom and laboratory activities and provides students with knowledge of chemical and physical reactions of refrigerants used in the refrigeration system.
+Upon successful completion of this course, students work with different types of refrigerants in a responsible and legal manner.